Origin of Brevity is the Soul of Wit

 And tediousness the limbs and outward flourishes,

-In its real context, the phrase was meant to be an ironical statement, as one can see how brief Polonius is in telling the King as well as the Queen that their son is mad.
+In its real context, the phrase was meant to be an ironical statement, as one can see how brief Polonius is in telling the King and Queen that their son is mad.
 Polonius thinks himself the wittiest person on the planet, though his actions put him on the opposite side throughout the play.
-With the course of time, this phrase has become a Standard English proverb, though the context of its use has mostly witnessed neglect.
+Throughout the course of time, this phrase has become a standard English proverb, though the context of its use has mostly witnessed neglect.

 Shakespeare is the true master of crafting characters with exquisite subtleties.
 In Hamlet, Polonius is an incarnation of vanity and foolishness.
 He wastes a large amount of rhetoric in asserting his brevity.
-Shakespeare, through this phrase, manifests his grip on using irony and making epigrammatic statements pregnant with meanings.
-In the context, it is not just the phrase but equally noteworthy is the character, who speaks it.
-In Jokes and Their Relation to Unconscious, Sigmund Freud aptly personifies Polonius as “the old chatterbox” who is always least “brief” and least “witty.”
+Shakespeare, through this phrase, manifests his grip on using irony, and making epigrammatic statements pregnant with meaning.
+In this context, it is not just the phrase, but equally noteworthy is the character who speaks it.
+In Jokes and Their Relation to Unconscious, Sigmund Freud aptly personifies Polonius as “the old chatterbox,” who is always least “brief” and least “witty.”

-- Personification: “Wit” is personified of having a “soul”.
+- Personification: “Wit” is personified as having a “soul.”

 - Metaphor: The phrase presents “wit” as a living element having a soul.